 Top 100 Countries by Population Growth Rate, 2025

 Population growth rate is one of the clearest ways to gauge demographic momentum because it combines births, deaths and net migration into one annual percentage.
-For a 2025 ranking, the latest broadly comparable cross-country year is 2024, so this page uses 2024 values as the best available proxy for 2025.
+The ranking uses the World Bank WDI indicator SP.POP.GROW, population growth (annual %), with 2024 values used as the latest available annual reference year for the 2025 snapshot.

-That matters because demographic data do not update on a single global schedule.
-Public discussions often mix provisional national updates, migration shocks and older UN estimates.
-A comparable country ranking works best when it starts from one harmonized annual dataset.
-In the latest comparable view, the world average is about 1.19%, Qatar is the fastest-growing country at 7.32%, and Moldova has the weakest current reading at -2.28%.
+That distinction matters for interpretation.
+Demographic data do not update on a single global schedule, and public discussions often mix provisional national updates, migration shocks and older UN estimates.
+In the latest comparable view, Qatar leads at 7.32%, Chad follows at 4.95%, the United Arab Emirates ranks third at 4.68%, and Moldova has the weakest current reading at −2.28%.

 The top of the table is split between migration-driven Gulf economies and very young African populations with high natural increase.
 The lower end of the global ranking tells a different story: aging, low fertility and emigration are already pushing several countries into outright population decline.